Azure/azure-iot-sdk-java/iot-e2e-tests/docker/readme.md

 - Update the host file in the host system where the E2E test code and IDE will run on (not WSL).

-- If after running the script, the output does not show valid IP addresses for the hostnames, restart the PC and re-run this script
+- If after running the script, the output does not show valid IP addresses for the hostnames, restart the PC and re-run this script.

-- If the docker instances exit immediately, restart the PC and re-run this script
+- If the docker instances exit immediately, restart the PC and re-run this script.